brownan/backathon/README.md

 Backathon runs on Linux using Python 3.5.3 or newer.
 At the moment, compatability with any other platforms is coincidental.

-These features are not a priority and probably won't be implemented:
+These features are not a priority and probably won't be implemented any time
+soon:

-* Multi-client support (meaning multiple machines backing up to the same repository, with deduplication across all files.
-This would require repository locking and synchronizing of metadata, which isn't a problem I want to tackle)
+* Multi-client support, meaning multiple machines backing up to the same repository, with deduplication across all files.
+This would require repository locking and synchronizing of metadata, which isn't a problem I want to tackle right now.
+(Read-only clients are planned, however)

 ## Architecture